Pickering

 The trees have a distinctive dwarf growth habit and are very easy to control.
 They are precocious fruiters, and highly anthracnose resistant at the floral and fruit setting stages, though the fruit themselves may be uglied by post-harvest anthracnose.

-Pickering fruited well for us year-after-year even in fungal-infested Loxahatchee, FL without spraying.
+Pickering is one of our most important mangos.
+It even fruited well for us year-after-year in fungal-infested Loxahatchee, FL without spraying.
 They also have good resistance to powdery mildew, bacterial spot and rot fungi.

 Flavor: Coconut